-One night, as my husband flossed his teeth our daughter exclaimed, “Daddy, why are you removing your teeth?”
+Kids say the darndest things.
+Everyday topics, like learning how to floss, can turn into a comedy show.
+Case in point: One night, as my husband flossed his teeth our daughter exclaimed, “Daddy, why are you removing your teeth?”

-This is one of my favorite flossing activities for kids of all ages!
-All you need is some play dough, a large Duplo block, and some yarn.
-The block represents the teeth, the play dough represents food and gunk that gets caught in between your teeth, and the yarn is the floss.
+This is one of my favorite oral health activities for kids of all ages!
+All you need is playdough, a large Duplo block, and some yarn.
+The block represents the teeth, the playdough represents food and gunk caught between teeth, and the yarn is the floss.